 Sharing a Recording is the best way to receive feedback on your speaking skills and progress.

-Consider this scenario, continued from the Speech sharing scenario above: Once the students have created their best Recording, they create a Video Capture of it.
+Consider this scenario, continued from the Speech sharing scenario above: The teacher wants them to practice many times and share back their best Recording.
+Once the students have created their best Recording, they create a Video Capture of it.
 They then share the Recording with their professor.

-As an additional assignment, the professor can ask the students to share their Recordings with the entire class, with each student reviewing and commenting on perhaps 3 other students' Recordings.
+As an additional assignment, the professor can ask the students to peer review their fellow classmates.
+Here the students would share their Recordings with the entire class, and each student reviews and comments on, say, 3 other students' Recordings.